EL-BID/SmartReader/README-EN.md

 ### Authors
 ---
 © 2017 Inter-American Development Bank and Institute for the Future.
-This software is the result of a partnership between the Inter-American Development Bank and the [Institute for the Future] (http://www.iftf.org/).
+This software is the result of a partnership between the Inter-American Development Bank and the [Institute for the Future](http://www.iftf.org/).
 The copyright on the software is shared by both organizations, even if your licensor is the Inter-American Development Bank only.